Coincidence detection probability of $(\gamma, 2e)$ photoemission measurement: Abstract

 \section{Abstract}

-In the study of the strongly correlated electrons, one of the challenging core tasks is to develop the potential techniques for direct detection of the many-body correlations of the strongly correlated electrons. $(\gamma, 2e)$ photoemission technique has been developed to investigate the two-body correlations of the target correlated electrons.
-In this article, we will focus on this technique for the correlated electrons near the Fermi energy.
-The coincidence detection probability of the two emitted electrons in the $(\gamma, 2e)$ photoemission measurement is shown to be relevant to a two-body Bethe-Salpeter wave function, which describes the dynamical two-body correlations of the target correlated electrons.
-As the coincidence detection probability involves an electron-electron interaction matrix element, the arbitrary momentum and/or energy transfer due to this electron-electron interaction makes the $(\gamma, 2e)$ photoemission technique fail to reveal the inner-pair structure of the two-body Bethe-Salpeter wave function.
+In the study of strongly correlated electrons, one of the challenging core tasks is to develop the potential techniques for direct detection of the many-body correlations of strongly correlated electrons.
+The $(\gamma, 2e)$ photoemission technique has been developed to investigate the two-body correlations of the target correlated electrons.
+In this article, we will focus on this technique for the correlated electrons near the Fermi energy in condensed matter.
+The coincidence detection probability of the two emitted electrons in the $(\gamma, 2e)$ photoemission measurement is shown to be relevant to a two-body Bethe-Salpeter wave function, which describes the dynamical two-body correlations of the target correlated electrons near the Fermi energy.
+As the coincidence detection probability involves an electron-electron interaction matrix element, the arbitrary momentum and/or energy transfer due to this electron-electron interaction makes the $(\gamma, 2e)$ photoemission technique fail to reveal the inner-pair structures of the two-body Bethe-Salpeter wave function.
 However, the center-of-mass momentum and energy of the two-body Bethe-Salpeter wave function can be distinctly resolved.
-Thus, the $(\gamma, 2e)$ photoemission technique can provide the center-of-mass physics of the two-body Bethe-Salpeter wave function of the target correlated electrons.
-It would be one potential technique to study the center-of-mass physics of the Cooper pairs in superconductor.
+Thus, the $(\gamma, 2e)$ photoemission technique can provide the center-of-mass physics of the two-body correlations of the target correlated electrons.
+It will be one potential technique to study the center-of-mass physics of the Cooper pairs in superconductor.